awsdocs/aws-config-developer-guide/doc_source/alb-http-to-https-redirection-check.md

 # alb\-http\-to\-https\-redirection\-check<a name="alb-http-to-https-redirection-check"></a>

-Checks whether HTTP to HTTPS redirection is configured on all HTTP listeners of Application Load Balancers\.
+Checks if HTTP to HTTPS redirection is configured on all HTTP listeners of Application Load Balancers\.
 The rule is NON\_COMPLIANT if one or more HTTP listeners of Application Load Balancer do not have HTTP to HTTPS redirection configured\.
+The rule is also NON\_COMPLIANT if one of more HTTP listeners have forwarding to an HTTP listener instead of redirection\.

 **Identifier:** ALB\_HTTP\_TO\_HTTPS\_REDIRECTION\_CHECK